.

 UNEXPLODED ORDINANCES

-In some areas of Mongolia there are historic military remnants, including mortars and rounds.
+Some areas of Mongolia have historic military remnants, including mortars and rounds.
 While it is rare that you will encounter these ordinances, project staff will brief you on what to expect in the field.
 Please be aware of your surroundings and keep an eye on where you step.
 If military remnants are found, please notify the project staff team immediately.

 Travel Planning